 The diet industry is one that makes billions of dollars yearly on promoting “perfection” and “ideal physiques.”
+This leads to the question are fad diets leading to eating disorders?

 They will promote these messages to anyone who is willing to listen to their propaganda and spend money on endless books, dvd’s, diet pills, green drinks, low fat, low carb, high protein diets and a plethora of other products that claim will help shed the extra few pounds that will in turn make you flawless.